bhaskarsavita/sample-gitlab-cicd/README.md

-# code-deploy-udemy
+# codedeploy-to-ec2-nodejs
-This repository contains all the resources used in the Udemy course.
+Deploy the Nodejs application to EC2 Instance using CodeDeploy